-BEAUTY, strength, healing, protection – from Old Egypt to modern astrology people have attributed the topaz with mystical powers.
+Beauty, strength, healing, protection – from Old Egypt to modern astrology people have attributed the topaz with mystical powers.
+We take a look at the meaning and history of the exquisite November birthstone.

 The November birthstone is famous for its extraordinary clarity.
 It also offers a vibrant variety of colours, including blue, yellow, red and white.
 Its beauty and high value make it a desirable gem to add to a jewellery collection.